Hand Tools

 rabbet planeshoulder plane

-Specialized Hand Planes and When You Need Them
+Specialized Hand Planes and When They Earn Their Keep

 Hand Tools

-Specialized Hand Planes and When You Need Them
+Specialized Hand Planes and When They Earn Their Keep

-Specialized planes handle joinery fitting, recess cutting, and profile work that bench planes and block planes can't reach or control precisely enough.
+Specialized planes handle joinery fitting, recess cutting, and profile work that bench planes and block planes can't reach.
+Most woodworkers need exactly one or two of them - but which ones depends entirely on the work.

 October 31, 2025